-13While applying a 1-factor model for natural gas prices may be seen as overly simplistic (e.g., especially since the structure of this model implies that all natural gas forward/futures contracts are perfectly correlated across maturities), we note that in section V, we primarily focus on pricing short-term electricity forward contracts for which only the short end of the curve may be relevant.
-However, when pricing longer-term electricity contracts, we suggest a 2-factor natural gas price model be employed instead.
+14While applying a one-factor model for natural gas prices may be seen as simplistic (since the structure of this model implies that all natural gas forward/futures contracts are perfectly correlated across maturities), we note that in this paper, we primarily focus on pricing short-term electricity forward contracts for which only the short end of the curve may be relevant.
+However, when pricing longer-term electricity contracts, we suggest a two-factor natural gas price model be employed instead.